Undergraduate minor: history

-Faculty and students in the department participate in many of the University's interdisciplinary departments and programs, including American studies, African American studies, American Indian and native studies, classics, Asian studies, international studies, Latin American studies, Latina/o studies, and gender, women's, and sexuality studies.
+Faculty and students in the department participate in many of the University's interdisciplinary departments and programs, including American studies, African American studies, Native American and Indigenous studies, classics, Asian studies, international studies, global health studies, Latin American studies, Latina/o/x studies, and gender, women's, and sexuality studies.

 Undergraduate Programs of Study